nutsfinance/tapio-eth/docs/StableAsset.md

-*This event is emitted when liquidity is removed from the StableSwap contract.*
+*This event is emitted when liquidity is removed from the StableAsset contract.*

 #### Parameters